-And we all know how popular social media apps like Instagram have made boomerangs.
+And we all know how popular apps like Instagram have made boomerangs.

-But more recently, I have started to see moving images, stop motion or GIFs popping up in Pinterest searches.
-They are also becoming more popular among stock photography galleries.
+But more recently, I have also started to see moving images, stop motion or GIFs popping up in Pinterest searches.
+They are also becoming more trendy among stock photography galleries.

 8. Drone Photography

 With the global discussion about plastic and the impact it is having on our environment, we will see an increase in imagery to match.

 It will mean a huge shift for consumers, companies, and governments.
 There will be an increased demand in how we can find interesting compositions of drone photography to shed light on the state of our planet.